nealcaren/BLM-GFAABT/README.md

 * [Count Love](https://countlove.org)
 * [Wikipedia](https://en.wikipedia.org/wiki/List_of_George_Floyd_protests_in_the_United_States)

 Each has been doing the hard work of collecting Black Lives Matter protests based on newspaper and social media accounts.
-Given the scope of the mobilization and the complicated nature of event data collection, it is not surprising that, while there is a great deal of overlap between the datasets, each has hundreds of unique events.
+Given the scope of the mobilization and the complicated nature of event data collection (see Fisher et al. 2019), it is not surprising that, while there is a great deal of overlap between the datasets, each has hundreds of unique events.

 This combined dataset is constructed using the following process:
 * Download each of the datasets.
 For the Wikipedia data, this involves scraping text data from more than thirty pages and converting the written descriptions to tabular data.
 This aspect is very much a work in progress.